Naomi Wu: Work

-On November 5, 2017 Dale Dougherty, the CEO of Maker Media, publisher of Make magazine, doubted Wu's authenticity in a since deleted tweet: "I am questioning who she really is.
+On November 5, 2017, Dale Dougherty, the CEO of Maker Media, publisher of Make magazine, doubted Wu's authenticity in a since deleted tweet: "I am questioning who she really is.
 Naomi is a persona, not a real person.
 She is several or many people."
 On November 6, 2017, Dougherty publicly apologized to Wu for "my recent tweets questioning your identity," saying they represented a failure to live up to the inclusivity Make magazine should value.
 Wu herself considers the matter settled.
 Wu appeared on the February/March 2018 cover of Make, which also included an article about her experiences with open source hardware in China.
 Wu was the first Chinese person ever to appear on the cover of Make.

+In December 2023, Wu was named as the new maintainer of The Essential Guide to Electronics in Shenzhen, a print book that provides guidance for electronics industry business in Shenzhen and especially Huaqiangbei.

 Vice article

 In 2018, a reporter from Vice spent three days with Wu in Shenzhen, exploring the city, meeting Wu's friends, photographing Wu's home, and describing in depth the local creative history and Wu's recent creation, the Sino:Bit, a single-board microcontroller for computer education in China, and the first Chinese open-source hardware product to be certified by the Open Source Hardware Association.

-The article which revealed details of her personal life drew criticism from Wu and from others when according to her agreement with Vice, such details should have been left out of the article, out of fear of retaliation by the Chinese government and also to protect her own private life.
-Vice refused to comply with the agreement and published the details regardless.
+The article revealed details of her personal life, which drew criticism from Wu and from others because according to her agreement with Vice, such details should have been left out of the article, out of fear of retaliation by the Chinese government and also to protect her own private life.
+Vice refused to comply with the agreement and published the details.

-After Vice refused to retract the story, Wu created a video in which she made boots with tiny video screens, which displayed Vice's editor-in-chief's home address.
+After Vice refused to retract the story, Wu created a video in which she made boots with tiny video screens, which displayed the Vice editor-in-chief's home address.
 Wu's Patreon account was suspended for doxxing.
 Wu says this temporarily stalled her independent maker career, and she returned to freelance coding for a brief period of time.